jishnupdas/simple-user-management/README.md

 ## Libraries used

 - `react-query` to get frontend-cache and generally speedup the UX.
 The other alternatives are (SWR or fetch).
 Powerful features and great community support is the prime reason to pick this one.
+- `TailwindCSS` for CSS
+- `framer-motion` for animations and page transitions
 - `Axios` an objectively better approach over fetch
 - `Formik` for forms
 - `Yup` for form validation

-Any of these libraries are easily replacebale if constraints are placed.
+Any of these libraries are easily replaceable if constraints are placed on requirements.

 ### Design Considerations